yizhu2000/suproxy/readme.md

 ## Load Balance

 SuProxy provides basic load balancing ability.
-Multiple upstream can be send to channel, load balancer will randomly select from given upstreams.
+Multiple upstreams can be send to channel.
+Default load balancer will randomly select one from given upstreams.
 If one upstream fail, balancer will temporarily suspend this upstream for a while.
 To create a balancer: call the new method of suproxy.balancer.balancer with upstream list and suspendSpan (optional, default 30 seconds), then pass the balancer to the channel's constructor like this:

 ```lua
 --here use "package.loaded" to ensure balancer only init once across multiple request, cause balancer will maintain the state of those upstreams.